-An average Cuban worker earns approximately 300 – 400 pesos a month; that translates to approximately $12 to $16 US dollars.
-Cubans do get some subside rationing from the government to be paid in Cuban pesos but that only last most families about 10 days or so.
+An average Cuban worker earns approximately 300 – 400 pesos a month; that translates to roughly $12 to $16 US dollars.
+Cubans do get some subside rationing from the government paid in Cuban pesos, but that only lasts most families about ten days.
 The rest of the time is a struggle to find food and the money to buy it.

-Housing is not expensive if you are able to share living space with family members, most people live in their family houses for generations.
-If you are not so lucky you need to rent a house and that is another issue.
-Housing in Cuba is very scarce and there has been next to little or nothing constructed in the past years, the few houses available for rent are offered at very high prices, many times more than the average salary.
+Housing is not expensive if you can share living space with family members.
+Most people live in their family houses for generations.
+If you are not so lucky, you need to rent a home, which is another issue.
+Housing in Cuba is scarce, and there has been next to little or nothing constructed in the past years.
+The few houses available for rent are offered at very high prices, often more than the average salary.

-As a result the economic reality is very harsh, more often than not things are only sold in the CUC or they will convert the CUP to CUC increasing the price.
+As a result, the economic reality is very harsh.
+More often than not, things are only sold in the CUC or convert the CUP to CUC, increasing the price.